trinker/sentimentr/README.md

 *w*<sub>*i*, *j*, *k*</sub>.
 For example *w*<sub>3, 2, 5</sub> would be
 the fifth word of the second sentence of the third paragraph.
 While I use the term paragraph this merely represent a complete turn of talk.
-For example t may be a cell level response in a questionnaire composed of sentences.
+For example it may be a cell level response in a questionnaire composed of sentences.

 The words in each sentence (*w*<sub>*i*, *j*, *k*</sub>) are searched